9x9go/superhuman/README.md

   W3docs provides free learning materials for programming languages like HTML, CSS, JavaScript, PHP etc.
 ```

-- All code in this repository is licensed by Monteo da Westi:
+- All code in this repository is sublicensed by Monteo da Westi:
 ```
 Copyright © 2023 by Monteo da Westi
 All rights reserved.
 No part of this publication may be reproduced,